 The Academy Color Encoding System (ACES) is becoming the industry standard for managing color throughout the life cycle of a motion picture or television production.
 From image capture through editing, VFX, mastering, public presentation, archiving and future remastering, ACES ensures a consistent color experience that preserves the filmmaker’s creative vision.
 In addition to the creative benefits, ACES addresses and solves a number of significant production, post-production and archiving problems that have arisen with the increasing variety of digital cameras and formats in use, as well as the surge in the number of productions that rely on worldwide collaboration using shared digital image files.

-ACES is a free, open, device-independent colour management and image interchange system that can be applied to almost any current or future workflow.
+ACES is a free, open, device-independent color-management and image-interchange system that can be applied to almost any current or future workflow.
 It was developed by hundreds of the industry’s top scientists, engineers and end users, working together under the auspices of the Academy of Motion Picture Arts and Sciences.

 ACES 1.0 is the first production-ready release of the system, the result of over 10 years of research, testing and field trials.
 It includes support for a wide variety of digital and film-based production workflows, visual effects, animation and archiving.